jameswang2015/file_processing/README.md

   We could also consider to put this into database and create three tables for `users`, `songs` and `playlists`, respectively.
 Then we can leverage database sql and primary/foreign key constraints to handle this.

+  Or, we can convert this to three hive tables and leverage hql to handle them.

 - vary large changes.json file
-  we can read this changes.json as streaming, each iteration pass one change, and then handle this change one by one.
+  we can read this changes.json as streaming, each iteration pass in one change, and then handle this change one by one.